WanderSafe — LGBTQ+ Travel Safety

 Decriminalization (2024) removed criminal liability, but Namibia has no gay scene, no anti-discrimination protections, and conservative social attitudes — discretion is essential, and the safari/tourism infrastructure is the safest social context

-The 2024 Supreme Court ruling decriminalized consensual same-sex activity, removing a significant legal risk.
+The 2024 High Court ruling decriminalized consensual same-sex activity, removing a significant legal risk (a government appeal to the Supreme Court is pending, but the ruling stands in the meantime).
 However, no gay bars, clubs, or visible LGBTQ+ infrastructure exists in Windhoek.
 Apps (Grindr) function in Windhoek with a small user base — exercise caution with online connections as the social environment is not protective.
 Out-Right Namibia is the primary LGBTQ+ organization and can provide community connections.
 For sexual health: Mediclinic Windhoek (+264-61-433-1000) provides general healthcare.
 HIV prevalence in Namibia is significant (approximately 12% adult prevalence) — PrEP is available through some public health facilities but may be difficult to access as a traveler.
 Bring PrEP if you use it.
 Public same-sex affection is not advised.
 International hotels and safari lodges operate with professional norms and are the safest social contexts.
 The US Embassy (+264-61-295-8500) assists US citizens.

 Lesbian & Bi Women